What Is an Ingrown Toenail?

-An ingrown toenail occurs either when the nail grows into surrounding skin or the skin grows over the edge of the nail.
+An ingrown toenail can develop in two ways.
+Sometimes the nail grows into surrounding skin.
+At other times, the skin grows over the edge of the nail.
 Ingrown toenails commonly occur as a result of trimming toenails with tapered edges instead of cutting nails straight across.
 As the nail begins to grow, it may curl under and dig into the skin or the skin may infringe upon the nail.
 The skin around an ingrown toenail may be red and swollen, causing pain.
 Severe cases may ooze pus.

-Ingrown toenails occur most commonly as a result of trimming toenails improperly.
-Rounding the edges of toenails instead of cutting them straight across creates areas that may later grow into skin.
-Shoes that are too tight, especially in the toe box, can also encourage curved nail growth into the skin.
-A person's posture, gait, and any structural abnormalities of the feet (hammertoes, bunions, and foot pronation) may also affect one’s tendency to develop ingrown toenails.
+Ingrown toenails most commonly result from trimming toenails in the wrong way.
+Rounding the edges of toenails instead of cutting them straight across creates areas that may later grow into your skin.
+Shoes that are too tight, especially in the toe box, can also encourage curved nail growth into your skin.
+A person's posture, gait, and any structural abnormalities of the feet (hammertoes, bunions, foot pronation) may also make ingrown toenails more likely.
 Having broken, brittle toenails may leave you with sharp nail edges that can grow into skin.

 Ingrown toenails cause redness and swelling around the affected toe area.
 The site may be painful to the touch.
 An infection may develop if the condition progresses, and the area may ooze pus.
 Treating ingrown toenails as soon as possible reduces the risk of both infection and the possibility of needing foot surgery.
 The question on most people's minds after recognizing that they have this condition is, "How do you get rid of ingrown toenails?"